MuckyTaters/MuckyVision3/README.md

         0b00000110,  // .....##.
         0b00000110   // .....##.

-I feel this method of creating graphics is closer, in spirit, to the 8bit era than the use of modern image file formats.
-It encourages developers to build large images from small 'character' style elements, rather than simply importing large images drawn in modern graphics packages.
-Of course such importing can be done if really needed, using a script to insert data into the source file.
+I feel this method of creating graphics is close, in spirit, to the 8bit era.
+Closer than the use of modern image file formats.
+It encourages developers to build large images from small 'character' style elements, rather than importing a single large drawn in a modern graphics packages.
+Of course the importing of large images can be done if really needed, using a script to insert data directly into the source file.

 The 'GameEng' layer also provides a convenient way of managing large sets of small images, by grouping them together in layers (known as 'blocks').
-Hundreds of images can be moved, or made (in)visible, simply by making a small change to the block they belong to.
-For example, the demo tests/GameEngTest.cpp uses two blocks, each comprised of many small identical images, to easily create a city scape and implement a parallax scrolling effect.
+Hundreds of images can be moved, or made (in)visible, simply by making a small change to the block to which they belong.
+For example, the demo in tests/GameEngTest.cpp uses two blocks, each comprised of many small identical images, to represent the foreground and background of a city scape, and implement a parallax scrolling effect between the two.

 Blocks are hierarchical, so changes to a given block automatically affect all sub-blocks.
 This means entire game scenes can be switched on or off, made to scroll or shake, or be rendered in a different order.

-Class/structs included in this commit:
+Classes/structs included in this commit:

     GameEng: Singleton class that interfaces with SDL.

     GameEngRenderInfo: Holds metadata for a single image (position, texture, etc.)

     GameEngRenderBlock: A ‘block’ container holding multiple images and other blocks.

     KeyEvent: Keyboard input events from user (not yet fully implemented).

 3. Future Plans